-- For Windows 7 32-bit: SetupOUI x.x.x.x 32-bit OS.exe
+- SetupOUI\x.x.x.exe

 NOTE.
-MATLAB 2009a (for Windows 7 32-bit) must be installed and activated before installing the 32-bit version of the OMA software.
+A 64-bit version of MATLAB 2011b, 2014a or 2016a must be installed and activated before installing the 64-bit version of the OMA software.

 - 3. Double-click the appropriate program file to begin the install and open the InstallShield Wizard. - 4.
 Accept the license agreement and select the default options until you get to the choice for Complete or Custom.
 Select Custom to open the Select Prerequisites and Drivers dialog box.